paulowe/gcp/gcp-marketplace-automation.md

 ### Task
 - Configure a Jenkins CI environment using GCP marketplace
-- Verify you can manage and administer the service through Jenkins UI and SSH into VM host repsectively
+- Verify you can manage the service through Jenkins UI, and
+- Administer the service from VM through SSH

 Compared to manual configuration this automation drastically **reduces your setup time from a couple of hours/days to a few minutes**